-Plasma exchange is the most important treatment for all patients except young children whose illness follows diarrhea; they usually get well without plasma exchange.
-It is done with a machine that removes patient plasma and replaces it with fresh plasma, similar to the machines used for routine blood donations.
-The reason for the effectiveness of plasma exchange, like the cause of the disease, is not known.
-The exchange may remove a harmful substance from the patient and provide an essential new substance in the fresh plasma.
-Plasma exchange has risk.
+For patients with acquired TTP, plasma exchange (abbreviated as PEX) is the most important treatment.
+In the era before plasma exchange was first used in the 1970s, only 10% of patients survived.
+With the initial use of PEX, survival increased from 10% to 80%.
+PEX is done with a machine that removes patient plasma and replaces it with fresh plasma, similar to the machines used for routine blood donations.
+The assumed reason for the effectiveness of PEX is that it removes the harmful autoantibodies and supplies ADAMTS13.
+PEX has substantial risks.
 A catheter needs to be inserted into one of the large veins of the shoulder, neck, or groin area.
 That creates a risk for serious infection.
 Allergic reactions to the infused plasma are common; most reactions cause only hives, but some can also cause breathing problems.

 The information included in this website is for educational purposes only.
 The designers and operators of this site take no responsibility for the things you may do with this information.
 For advice on your unique medical condition, please consult your health care professional.
 By going further into this website you acknowledge that you have read and understood this disclaimer.